 If you were part of Teens Behind the Scenes in previous seasons, you may have caught a touring production of one of the most beloved shows in American musical history: Fiddler on the Roof.
 Few musicals have enjoyed such enduring appeal.
 In fact, the tour that passed through in November of 2019 was spawned by its sixth Broadway production.
-What you may not know, however, is that Fiddler did not begin on Broadway.
-Like most musicals, it went through a rigorous development process, which included a Broadway tryout at, you guessed it, The National Theatre.
+Like most musicals, Fiddler went through a rigorous development process, which included a Broadway tryout at, you guessed it, The National Theatre.

 In the Beginning